 There is no single "right" strategy; each site needs to be examined on a case by case basis.
 It is sometimes possible to achieve very good ranking on Google in a niche market after optimising for the other search engines.

-Contact us now for more information about search engine optimisation or a free quote to optimise your website for the search engines.
+Contact us now for more information about search engine optimization or a free quote to optimize your website for the search engines.